 Here are some of our thoughts from two old guys who have been around the block (not new kids on the block).

 - We have enough teachers.
 We produce or graduate way more people than are needed as teachers.
 They simply choose not to teach.
 And, somewhere around 50% of those who try teaching leave the field within 5 years.
 Why?
 We need to look at the culture of school and working conditions.

 - Other countries who were at the bottom in many metrics have turned their educational systems around (Finland, Canada, etc).
 How are they doing it?
 Why won’t we learn from them and execute policy and protocols that make a difference in learning?
 They learned a lot from us and then made adjustments.
 (See Surpassing Shanghai)

-- Authors, consultants, and professors continue to pump out ‘silver bullets’ which are attractive in their appeal and much less in their results.
+- Authors, consultants, and professors continue to pump out ‘silver bullets’ which are attractive in their appeal and much less in their sustainable results.
 Why do we keep chasing the ‘silver bullet’ and not do the hard work necessary to create a system that produces the culture that results in learning?
-How much money is wasted jumping from program to program, aptly named by Abramson, the “continuous change syndrome”?
+How much money is wasted jumping from program to program, aptly named by Abramson, the “repetitive change syndrome”?

 - Working with humans is messy.
 Are we ever going to admit there is not one answer to our educational problems – no silver bullet?
 Are we going to continue to keep the Blame-Shame Game going?
 The Blame-Shame Game has not produced a sustainable program or policy that helps kids learn.
 Accountability and responsibility do not have to be shame-based.